 7. Love is…

-By Diana Adams, illustrated by Claire Keane
+By Diana Adams, Illustrated by Claire Keane

 “Love is” is a heartwarming story about a girl caring for a duckling that shows love as kindness, patience, and learning to let go.
 Its simple rhymes and touching message make it a meaningful read for teaching what it really means to care for others.